arcyse/SecureQuantumChat/README.md

 | Frontend  | HTML/CSS/JS                             |

-## 📚 Why This Matters

-Unlike traditional symmetric key exchange (e.g. Diffie–Hellman) quantum key distribution doesn’t rely on computational hardness, it relies on physical laws.
-Eavesdropping on a quantum channel alters quantum states and can be **detected**, hence offering *information-theoretic security*.

-This makes SecureQuantumChat a **tangible demonstration** of next-generation secure messaging.

-## 📄 License
+## License

-This project is released under the MIT License — see `LICENSE` for details.
+This project is released under the MIT License.

-## 🙏 Acknowledgements